jimbleslilley/bootcamp-project-2/README.md

 ## Sources of Data:

+Our dataset contains two CSV files both located in the [resources](resources/) folder:

 * country_vaccinations_by_manufacturer.csv (COVID-19 World Vaccination Progress | Kaggle)

 https://www.kaggle.com/gpreda/covid-world-vaccination-progress

 * vaccine_stocks.csv (COVID-19 Vaccine Companies: Stock Data | Kaggle)

 https://www.kaggle.com/akpmpr/covid-vaccine-companies-stock-data-from-2019

 ## Type of final production database
 PostgreSQL

 ## Plan
 The project will be focussing on two different sources of data on Covid-19: Vaccinations by Manufacturers, and Vaccine Stocks.
 Data will be extracted from both Kaggle datasets and transformed in Jupyter notebook.
-The transformed data will then be loaded into the PostgreSQL database.
+The transformed data will then be loaded into a PostgreSQL database.

 ## Goal of the ETL